robertchoi/caret/DEVELOPER_GUIDE.en.md

 ### 5. Run in Development Environment

-Press `F5` in VS Code to start a debugging session, and you can test the extension in a new `[Extension Development Host]` window.
+Press `F5` in VS Code to start a debugging session, which allows you to test the extension in a new `[Extension Development Host]` window.

 **How to Run Caret:**
-- Once the extension is running, a **Caret icon** will be added to the **Primary Sidebar** in VS Code.
+- Once the extension runs, a **Caret icon** will be added to the VS Code **Primary Sidebar**.
 - Click this icon to open the Caret webview and start using it.

 **Development Mode Features:**
-- **Hot Reload**: Automatic compilation on code changes with `npm run watch`
+- **Hot Reload**: Automatic compilation on code changes with `npm run watch` command
 - **Debugging**: Backend code debugging support via VS Code debugger
-- **Integrated Logging**: Optimized log output with automatic dev/prod mode detection (Dev: DEBUG+console, Prod: INFO+VSCode only)
+- **Integrated Logging**: Optimized log output with automatic development/production mode detection (Development: DEBUG+console, Production: INFO+VSCode only)

 ### 6. VSIX Release Packaging 🎯

-Packages the developed extension into a `.vsix` file for local installation or distribution.
+Package the developed extension into a `.vsix` file for local installation or distribution.
 **All build artifacts are generated in the `output/` directory in the format `caret-{version}-{datetime}.vsix`.**

 #### 6-1.
 JavaScript Script Method (✅ Recommended - All Environments)